 Newly diagnosed patients were defined as individuals who had never used anti-TB drugs or had used them for less than one month and had discontinued treatment for less than two months.
-Retreatment patients, by contrast, included those who underwent irregular anti-TB treatment for at least one month, as well as those who experienced treatment failure or relapse.
-The drug resistance classification was as follows:

-- Any drug resistance: Mtb is resistant to a particular anti-TB drug, including but not limited to that specific drug; - 2.
-Monodrug resistance: Mtb is resistant to a single firstline anti-TB drug; - 3.
-MDR: Mtb is resistant to both isoniazid and RIF concurrently; - 4.
-Polydrug resistance: Mtb is resistant to two or more anti-TB drugs, excluding simultaneous resistance to both isoniazid and RIF.
+Re-treatment patients, however, included those who underwent irregular anti-TB treatment for at least one month, as well as those who experienced treatment failure or relapse.
+The drug resistance classification was as follows: (1) any drug resistance: Mtb is resistant to a particular anti-TB drug, including but not limited to that specific drug; (2) mono-drug resistance: Mtb is resistant to a single first-line anti-TB drug; (3) MDR: Mtb is resistant to both isoniazid and RIF concurrently; and (4) poly-drug resistance: Mtb is resistant to two or more anti-TB drugs, excluding simultaneous resistance to both isoniazid and RIF.